johnathanvman/F6/index.md

 							Entrys[Entrys.length-1] += " The seriousness of the situation is broken when my SLU smacks my ass.
 She grins and tells me to relax."
 						}
 					}else{
-						Entrys.push("We once again step into the massive entranceway of the castle.")
+						Entrys.push("We once again step into the massive entranceway of the "+Entry+"castle.")
 					}
 				}
 			}
 			if(map[party.y][party.x].name == "Hall"){
 				if(party.units.length == 1){